alice-doc/alice-analysis-tutorial/building/build.md

 # 🛠 Build the packages

-ALICE software has several dependencies: aliBuild takes care of downloading them for you. aliBuild can also automatically download precompiled binaries if possible.
+ALICE software has several dependencies: aliBuild takes care of downloading them for you. aliBuild will also automatically download precompiled binaries on [supported versions](./custom.md#operating-systems-we-support) of CentOS/Alma and Ubuntu.

 aliBuild will download and compile all the dependencies caching data under `$ALIBUILD_WORK_DIR`.
 You will never need to access this directory.
 The source code for the packages you will actually develop